-- 1.1 Why is it really important for companies to have a big data strategy in place?
+- Why is it really important for companies to have a big data strategy in place?

 - 1. How Big data Influences Price Differentiation

-- 1.3 2 Improving Customer Responsiveness
+- 2. Improving Customer Responsiveness

-- 1.4 3 The Big data Influx in Sales and Marketing
+- 3.The Big data Influx in Sales and Marketing

-- 1.5 4 Infusing AI into Big data and its Related Technologies
+- 4. Infusing AI into Big data and its Related Technologies

-- 1.6 5 Target audiences using geo-analytical data
+- 5.Target audiences using geo-analytical data

 It’s safe to say that we are under a data avalanche.
 Neil Armstrong landed on the moon using a minute fraction of the data that we use today.

 This takes away valuable insights along with it.
 A report from Bain and Company tells us that 4% of the companies make proper use of data analytics services.

 Why is it really important for companies to have a big data strategy in place?

 One is to save costs and the other is to increase revenues.
 This is done by gaining market share by predicting future behavior accurately rather than playing the guessing game.

 The main objective of any business is to increase revenue.
 Below are a few ways in which big data can help your business increase its revenue:

-1 How Big data Influences Price Differentiation
+1. How Big data Influences Price Differentiation

 In order to increase profit margins significantly, a correct pricing strategy with big data as the catalyst will help achieve that.

-2 Improving Customer Responsiveness
+2. Improving Customer Responsiveness

 This in turn will lead to the development of better relationship driven marketing strategies.
 This will help prompt better customer responsiveness and will lead to better sales and increased revenues.

-3 The Big data Influx in Sales and Marketing
+3.The Big data Influx in Sales and Marketing

 This is because all of these are considered facets of sales and marketing.
 Even though customer analytics is considered to be the most important of the lot, developing the other facets has led to a considerable increase in revenue per customer.

-4 Infusing AI into Big data and its Related Technologies
+4. Infusing AI into Big data and its Related Technologies

-5 Target audiences using geo-analytical data
+5.Target audiences using geo-analytical data

 This way they do not have to waste time on hit or miss experiments.
 With geo analytical data they can segment territories with higher sales potential and reduce their go to market costs.